carloscatalanl/hpa-kubernetes/README.md

 ![](./images/031.png)

-The HPA cpu initialization period default is 5 minutes.
+The HPA CPU initialization period default is 5 minutes.

 If you wait 5 minutes you can see this...